arjneel/Pokemon-Pack-Simulator-V1/README.md

 # Installation

-1. Download the files
+1. Download the files folder

-2. Put all files in a code folder

-3. Upload folder to your code editor
+2. Upload folder to your code editor

-4. Create the virtual environment (venv) folder with requirements.txt
+3. Create the virtual environment (venv) folder with requirements.txt

-5. Run with 'flask --app final-project.py run'
+4. Run with 'flask --app final-project.py run'

 # Features